-Piedmont’s Langhe superstar Barolo is globally recognised (and the very close Barbaresco) … However Nebbiolo grows and makes good – even great – wines under various aliases throughout Northwestern Italy.
-The wines may lack the muscle of Barolo but they make up for it in perfume, energy, elegance and delicacy.
+Piedmont’s Langhe superstar Barolo is globally recognised as one of the best and most famous red wines in the world… However Nebbiolo grows and makes good wines under various names throughout Northwestern Italy.
+Most of these wines may lack the structure of Barolo but they make up for it in perfume, energy, elegance and delicacy.

-Valtellina: In Lombardia and bordering Switzerland, these vineyards reach over 2,000 feet.
+Valtellina: In Lombardia and bordering Switzerland, these vineyards reach over 2,400 feet.
 Nebbiolo (locally called Chiavennasca) can be blended with other grapes (Rossola, Pignola, Prugnolo and Pinot Nero).
 This is the most “nervous” Nebbiolo, full of flowers and sometimes subtle gamey notes.
-The four Crus are Sasella, Grumello, Inferno and Valgella, which may appear on labels.
-There’s also a tradition of beefing up the region’s light wine by drying grapes, Amarone-style; they call this Sforsato.
+We often compare a good Valtellina Superiore with the Nebbiolo second super star of Langhe… the “Barbaresco”.
+The five Crus of Valtellina are Maroggia, Sassella, Grumello, Inferno and Valgella, which may appear on labels.
+There’s also a tradition of beefing up the region’s elegant wine by drying grapes, the “appassimento” Amarone-style wine making method; they call this Sforzato.